fcastroreyes/Predictive_Analytics_with_Multiple_Linear_Regression_And_Evaluation/README.md

 # Data
 The project utilizes the palmerpenguins dataset, illustrating regression techniques on a real dataset.

-# Key Features
-- Data cleaning and preprocessing with OneHotEncoder for categorical variables.
-- Detailed implementation of Multiple Linear Regression using sklearn.
-- Evaluation of model performance using Mean Squared Error (MSE).
-= Contributing
-- Contributions are welcome.
-Fork the repo, propose your changes, and submit a pull request.

 # License
 This project is open-sourced under the MIT License.